bevyengine/rfcs/rfcs/45-stageless.md

 It's common to see enums used for state types.

 You can have multiple independently controlled states, or defined nested states with enums.
-The current state of type `S` can be read from the `CurrentState<S: State>` resource.
+The current state of type `S` can be read from the `CurrentState<S: State>` resource, while the upcoming state can be read from `NextState<S: State>`.

-Bevy provides a simple but convenient abstraction to link the transitions of a state `S::Variant` with system sets, specifically an `OnEnter(S::Variant)` system set and an `OnExit(S::Variant)` system set.
+Bevy provides a simple but convenient abstraction to link the transitions of a state `S::Variant` with run-on-demand schedules, specifically an `OnEnter(S::Variant)` and `OnExit(S::Variant)` schedules.
 An exclusive system called `apply_state_transition<S: State>` can be scheduled, which will retrieve and run these schedules as appropriate when a transition is queued in the `NextState<S: State>` resource.

 ```rust